programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 ```
 with
 ```
-	// directly has the onLoad function as an annoymous function in the loader.load loader.load( 'models/gltf/aibom.glb', function( gltf ) {
+	// directly has the onLoad function as an anonymous function in the loader.load loader.load( 'models/gltf/aibom.glb', function( gltf ) {
 		aibomM = createModel(gltf, 0.36, -0.01, parameters.materialColor, aibomG);
 		jars.add( aibomM);